 The Executive Director's remuneration is approved by the Board following recommendations by the Remuneration Committee after benchmarking against the market.
 The Executive Director receives a base component (which is based on factors such as length of service and experience).
 The Board endorses the use of incentive and bonus payments to align the interests of the Executive Director with those of shareholders and increase Company performance.
-Options and performance incentives may also be issued as the Company invests in projects which are subsequently successfully monetised.
+Options and performance incentives may also be issued as the Company invests in projects which are subsequently successfully monetised, and key performance indicators such as market capitalisation and growth can be used as measurements for assessing Board performance.